 Now in its third year, this forum builds on the success of our public newsletter, Briefing MONTHLY and brings together senior business leaders, policymakers and the public for an in-depth discussion of the geopolitical and business landscape in Asia and Australia’s relations with the region.

-In 2020, and in response to global events, Asia Briefing LIVE will be presented both digitally and in-person.
+In 2020, and in response to global events, Asia Briefing LIVE will be presented online.
 The forum will focus on the theme of resilience, and will ask: how resilient are Australia and Asia in the face of geopolitical, economic, health and climate challenges?

 © 2020 Bloomberg L.P.
 All rights reserved.